lars159/TS1227/Part4/README.md

 3. Why and when should you use $( document ).ready(function()

-4. Bind a click listner so that somthing  is appended() to the body on click
+4. Bind a click listner so that somthing  is appended() to the  <p> button on click

 5. Create a new button that calls .show() hide() on a <p></p>.